Good and Bad Passwords How-To

 which is a product of the number of words in the dictionary,

-times the number of transformations per word, is divided by
+times the number of transformations per word, divided by

-the rate it takes to encrypt passwords.
-Complex rule sets
+the rate it takes to hash passwords.
+Complex rule sets,

 computers, small dictionaries (less than 100,000 words) with a